 Year 10 and 11

 Contact with school is vital this year.
-Please check all kinds of school communications and WEDUC notices regularly to see what independent study your child has been given on ClassCharts and any deadlines they need to meet.
+Please check school communications and WEDUC notices regularly to see what independent study your child has been given on ClassCharts and any deadlines they need to meet.
 Please also make sure you have access to your emails; we send out important dates and information for your child digitally more often than on paper.
-The first port of contact for both students and parents is the form tutor so please keep an open dialogue with them.
+The first point of contact for both students and parents is the form tutor so please keep an open dialogue with them.